blithersoup/personal-website/README.md

 The best way I found do fix this issue is to to fill within a Chakra `<Box>`, which will resize to the screen first.
 My current solution is simple and could definitely be improved upon, but is drastically more performant than most minor tweaks that I have found.
 While easy, I thought I might share this in case anyone viewing this has the same issue.

+"type": "Image",\n\s+"body": "(.+?)",\n +"caption": "(.+?)"

+Somehow, the parser allows me to combine text with nested jsx, so I can concatenate multiple lines of text without needing multiple tags.